 The China Studies Program enables students to engage China's ancient history and intrigue from an insider's perspective.
 While immersed in Chinese culture, students participate in seminar courses on historical, cultural, religious, geographic and economic realities of this strategic, populous, and extremely influential nation.
 Students choose between completing a broad Chinese Studies Concentration or a Business Concentration, which includes an internship at a Chinese-owned and operated business in China.
 Students also study standard Chinese language with a goal of attaining the ability to handle everyday transactions in Mandarin.
 The program begins the semester in Hong Kong and introduces students to the diversity of China, including the capital city of Beijing, legendary Shanghai, ancient Xi'an and beautiful seaside Xiamen.
 This interdisciplinary, cross-cultural program enables students to communicate and understand the unique culture and people of China with an informed, Christ-centered perspective.
-CSP students earn 15-18 semester hours of credit.
-The CCS requirement is met at CSP by successfully completing the courses Contemporary Society and Intercultural Communication.
+CSP students earn 15-18 credit hours.
+Fufills the SAU CCS requirement.